The future of commercial real estate (CRE) is looking smart. With increased government pressure on...

 Smart building technologies, especially occupant-centric applications, provide benefits that do outweigh cost savings due to space and energy usage reduction.
 However, such benefits are not always tangible.
-If the industry focuses on improving the end user experience and clear demonstrates the Return on Investment, it could trigger a wave of adoption across the commercial building industry.
+If the industry focuses on improving the end-user experience and clearly demonstrates the Return on Investment, it could trigger a wave of adoption across the commercial building industry.

 As we advise in one of our recent reports Demonstrating Smart Building Business Value Further Up The Chain - we must be able to persuade the market in the language of business.